 Once the plantlets have reached 10mms in length, transfer to bigger pots for growth.
-Make sure to only feed the plantlets that are more developed or the faster growing plants.
+Make sure to only feed the plantlets that are more developed or the faster-growing plants.
 Look to use a standard or organic fertiliser as the plant needs a healthy amount of nitrogen and potash.
 You can always use Miracle-Gro for the growth of the plant too.

 Once transferred, make sure the plants are grown in rows which are 3 feet apart to allow for individual growth.
-Make sure that the soil you are using is well drained.
-Also the soil should be slightly acidic in nature with some suggesting that the pH level should be around 5-6.
+Make sure that the soil you are using is well-drained.
+Also, the soil should be slightly acidic in nature with some suggesting that the pH level should be around 5-6.
 Dolomite could be used to lower the acidity of the plant.
 If a flower grows on the plant, cut it off as this will be where the seeds grow.
 Flowers on your plant will stunt the growth of the plant.
-Also be sure to make sure there is no weed growth, or to pull out any weeds that do interfere with the plants growth.
+Also be sure to make sure there is no weed growth, or to pull out any weeds that do interfere with the plant's growth.

-After around 4-5 months of grow, your plant should have matured.
+After around 4-5 months of growth, your plant should have matured.
 If you are looking to smoke your tobacco leaves- Make sure to then dry the leaves out by hanging them for a further 2 months in an indoor humid climate of 18 Degrees Celsius and upwards.
 A conservatory or greenhouse may be a good area for this!
 When picking your leaves, look to pick the upper canopy of leaves as these are sweeter compared to the tougher lower leaves.
 Make sure these leaves are dry and a golden brown.
 The last step is to just put those leaves through the food processor.
 And there you are, your very own home-grown tobacco!